 With a slight smile on his face, Lord William gave them a very Vilani half bow from the waist, and bid them enjoy the rest of the fair as he led his party on.
 Brian turned to Mikah excitedly saying, "Finally some real company.
 Mikah turned to Ursara as the Countess said, "That!
 Was great!
 That was a real coup." in a very enthusiastic tone.
 Still getting the idea into her head, Mikah answered, "Yes.
 I totally agree.
 Thank you so much!"
 Ursara said, "No, thank you.
 I'll benefit from this probably as much, if not more, than you will!" and Mikah could only say, "Well, that's good.
 It's good to have a relationship like that."
 Catching Mikah's confusion, the Countess asked her, "have you ever met Lord William before?" and Mikah said she hadn't.
 At that, Ursara explained that Lord William was Duke Leonard's younger brother.
 He was actually a professor at Rhylanor University.
 When Mikah commented on their dealings with the University and said she'd comment on it to him, Ursara pointed out that Lord William was part of the literature department.

-When Ursara asked about what they'd managed to offer the University, and what was going on with the talks, Mikah reminded the Countess they were able to collect data on the attack on Zimzod and at other times.
+When Ursara asked about what they'd been able to offer the University, and what was going on with the talks, Mikah reminded the Countess they were able to collect data on the attack on Zimzod and at other times.
 The crinkle on Ursara's nose was evocative as she said, "Yes, I remember that."
 As they started moving again, Mikah explained they were talking with the University on how it would help their research and how much it was worth?
 As they walked, Countess Ursara asked more questions, to understand the value of the information and nature of the deal.
 Soon, she understood the University was offering the deal because they hoped the data could lead to understanding the nomad's abilities.
 Mikah admitted that they didn't have facilities on their own ship to research it.
 Ursara said it was too bad they didn't have the facilities and Mikah agreed, considering how much the unlocked secret would be worth.

-Switching the subject just a little, Ursara asked if Mikah thought the University would be interested in other "not publicly known" data about the nomads? such as their migratory patterns.
+Switching the subject just a little, Ursara asked if Mikah thought the University would be interested in other "not publicly known" data about the nomads?
+Like their migratory patterns.
 Mikah said she was sure they would be interested in that, and Ursara said she'd have to follow up on it.
 Mikah smiled, saying she could offer some contacts, after their own sale.
 The Countess gave her a sly smile on hearing that.
 Mikah then said, "I wouldn't tell the military what you have, though."
 When Ursara asked why not, Mikah said that once the military somehow found out about their data, they were nearly kidnapped by them.
 Ursara tried to make her smile not appear patronizing as she said, "Dear, let me be brutally honest on this.
 If they wanted your information enough to kidnap you, you would have been kidnapped."

 She stressed the words 'would have'.
 Ursara then continued, "So, it may have not necessarily felt as gracious as possible but, as I'm sure your time in the military educated you on their lack of social graces."
 Mikah broke in, saying she was well aware of the gracelessness of many officers, and Ursara said, "I thought you would be, dear." with a satisfied smile.
 Finishing her thought, Ursara said, "So I would recommend you accept the fact that you may be reading more into this than was actually intended, and that the military were not as bad as you might think."
 Mikah agreed to keep that in mind.
 As they walked, they found themselves eventually getting close to the stall displaying the PDA application Zach had been told about in the cab.